openmfe/website/src/pages/development/performance.md

 layout: main
 title: Microfrontend Performance
 priority: 25
-summary: Great performance and search engine optimisation are important for any website.
-With client-side microfrontends, this can be a bit challenging.
-So, let’s discuss how we can even outperform other approaches with the right techniques.
+summary: Great performance is important for the user experience of any web application.
+With microfrontends, it is especially important to be diligent, because mistakes and bad practices multiply.
+Luckily, there are lots of areas for optimisation.
 ---

 ## What is “Good Performance”?

 We all know how bad UI performance feels sluggish and unnerving.
 But how to define, achieve, and measure *good* performance?
 A fair starting point is probably to avoid the things we perceive as “bad”.
-So, make sure the site loads fast and responds instantly to interaction.
+So, to make sure the site loads fast and responds instantly to interaction.
 For this purpose, Google have defined performance indicators called [“web vitals”](https://web.dev/vitals/).
 We will not go into details here; it is however strongly suggested to familiarise with them.
 To measure performance, use tools like Site Speed and Lighthouse.

 ## Technical Optimisation